Sijame

 The Sijame were an Indigenous people of the Americas of the San Antonio, Texas region.
 Some historians believe they were a band of Tonkawa, but they were likely a Coahuiltecan people.
+The Sijame were among the tribes associated with Rancheria Grande in today's Milam County.

 Name

 The name Sijame translates as "fish" and has also been written as Cijame, Hijame, Xixame, and Zihame.